JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 *The [stable](https://JuliaDynamics.github.io/DynamicalBilliards.jl/stable) documentation refers to the version of the package installed with `Pkg.add()`.
 The [latest](https://JuliaDynamics.github.io/DynamicalBilliards.jl/latest) documentation refers to the version under development, obtained with `Pkg.checkout("DynamicalBilliards")`.*

 ---

+## Citing
+If you have used this package for research that resulted in a publication, please be kind enough to cite the paper associated with DynamicalBilliards.jl.
+The DOI is https://doi.org/10.21105/joss.00458 and you can cite as:

+>Datseris, (2017).
+DynamicalBilliards.jl: An easy-to-use, modular and extendable Julia package for Dynamical Billiard systems in two dimensions..
+Journal of Open Source Software, 2(19), 458, doi:10.21105/joss.00458

 ## Installation